status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

 ### Initiate a vote for adding a community to Discover

-You need the [community's public key][import-a-community-someone-shares-with-you] to initiate a vote for adding a community.
+You need the [community's public key][import-a-community-someone-shares-with-you].

 1. From the top navigation of the dApp, select **Votes**.
 1. Select **Propose community**.